 LTSP was the solution they settled on.
 They are currently driving all 120 workstation from 5 central servers, distributing application load across 4 IBM Blade servers, sharing a central RAID drive array.
 There was an inevitable need to access Microsoft-only packages for legacy school applications, so a Windows Terminal server was installed, and the students and faculty can access it via a Linux RDP client from any of the workstations

-John Osborne said: "I can't believe how easy it has been to move to Linux.
+“I can’t believe how easy it has been to move to Linux.
 The systems were installed and working within a week and it has been a revelation how simple and painless the process has been.
-I have saved thousands of pounds per year and got a brand-new ICT infrastructure at the same time".
+I have saved thousands of pounds per year and got a brand-new ICT infrastructure at the same time”.

-He added: "Without switching to Linux, I would have been forced to cut back on our ICT hardware and software provision.
-There simply wasn't the budget to upgrade to the latest versions of the software nor to keep replacing suites of PCs on a three or four year cycle.
+“Without switching to Linux, I would have been forced to cut back on our ICT hardware and software provision.
+There simply wasn’t the budget to upgrade to the latest versions of the software nor to keep replacing suites of PCs on a three or four year cycle.
 Now I have no licensing costs to worry about for the Open Source parts of the solution.
-We shall be moving to a complete Open Source basis as quickly as is practical and hope to start working with other schools interested in this type of development to share ideas and best practise".
+We shall be moving to a complete Open Source basis as quickly as is practical and hope to start working with other schools interested in this type of development to share ideas and best practise”.